 By the end of February, the revolution swelled.
-The news featured scenes of military helicopters landing on Aquino territory as their pilots renounced allegiance to President Marcos and of citizens that numbered in the millions thronging Manila’s main thoroughfare, Edsa Avenue, the banners they waved and confetti that danced in the air yellow, Aquino’s official color.
+The news featured scenes of military helicopters landing on Aquino territory as their pilots renounced allegiance to President Marcos and of citizens that numbered in the millions thronging Manila’s main thoroughfare, Edsa Avenue, with the banners they waved and the confetti that danced in the air yellow, Aquino’s official color.
 Suddenly, I was no longer invisible.
 Guys in my dorm would ask, “What do you think about what’s happening in the Philippines?”

-I have no recollection of what I might have answered.
-In the midst of a personal coming-of-age saga, the current events of the day were the least of my concerns, until the afternoon my Puerto Rican roommate showed me a New York Times picture of Imelda Marcos taken during her husband’s 1965 inauguration.
+I have no recollection of what I might have initially answered.
+Only when my Puerto Rican roommate showed me a New York Times picture of Imelda Marcos taken during her husband’s 1965 inauguration did I fully see of an existence beyond my personal coming-of-age saga.
 She is pristine in a bubble do and a white gown.
 Her smile is serene and her eyes are limpid with conquest.
 I wondered what must have gone through her mind at that instant.
 A decade earlier, she had been a salesgirl in a music store.
 Now… “She was beautiful,” my roommate said.
 She was, indeed.
 She was also omnipotent and omnipresent.
 Everyone from high school classmates to my mother’s friends had an Imelda anecdote to tell: Imelda once ordered a Philippine Airline carrier to be available at her disposal, leaving the passengers stranded at the airport; Imelda had reserved two floors at the Waldorf Astoria; Imelda would throw $100-tips to the bellboys.

 I most relished my father’s anecdotes.
 Malacañang Palace would call our home every so often to extend an invitation to a social function, all of which my father would decline.
 Nevertheless, Imelda Marcos would summon him for a so-called discussion on the Philippines’ economic state, during which he along with other businessmen would ride in a van to the presidential palace with the first lady as a fellow passenger.
 She was always seated in an elevated section at the back.
 “I’d be right in front of her,” my father once told me.
 “Whenever I turned to say something, I’d be talking to her knees.”